BRAMHOTRIPARIDA/Movies-Rating-Prediction---Rotten-Tomatoes/README.md

 -----------------------------
 Train data - 80%, Test data - 20%

-Approach 1: Using categorical and numerical features in the dataset (rotten_tomatoes_movies.csv)
+Approach 1: Decision Tree and Random Forest - Using categorical and numerical features in the dataset (rotten_tomatoes_movies.csv)
 -----------------------------
 Steps :